 Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

-The winter months inevitably bring about sickness and illness, and working with students day in and day out means that we are susceptible to just about every cold and bug that’s out there.
-Coupled with the high demands of our teaching load and the stress of the job, our immune systems sometimes can’t keep up, and so we get sick… at times, unexpectedly, and at times, during the most inopportune points in the semester.
+The fall and winter months inevitably bring about sickness and illness, and working with students day in and day out means we are susceptible to just about every cold and bug out there.
+Coupled with the high demands of our teaching load and the stress of the job, our immune systems sometimes can’t keep up, and so we get sick… at times, unexpectedly, and at times during the most inopportune points in the semester.

 With substitute teacher shortages abounding and with the reality that we’ll have to create sub plans and leave activities for our students to work on during our absence, it can be so tempting to power through and show up for work when we are feeling under the weather.
 I, personally, have taught through migraines, allergy attacks, head colds, and a whole host of other maladies, so I know exactly how real the struggle is… but at the end of the day, we should always prioritize our own physical and mental well-being.
-The reality is, we are not effective teachers when we are sick, we are potentially spreading our illness around even further, and we’re preventing our bodies from resting and healing.
+The reality is that we are not effective teachers when we are sick, and when we show up to work under the weather, we are potentially spreading our illness and preventing our bodies from resting and healing.
 With that in mind, powering through an illness is almost never a good idea!

 In this post, I’m going to share some concrete strategies for streamlining your French Sub Plans, Spanish Sub Plans, and Italian Sub Plans so that you can…